 This is why we always tell our users to experiment with their banner ads and then measure to see which one is performing better.

-When I’m looking at these banner ads, I see 3 situations: a brand that is proud of the project it is sponsoring, a brand that creates an emotion and a brand that sells a promise.
+When I’m looking at these banner ads, I see 3 situations: a brand that is proud of the project it is sponsoring, a brand that creates emotion, and a brand that sells a promise.
 And when you see a brand in one of these 3 situations, that means it is on the right path.

 What’s the main color of your brand?
 How do you make your banner ad stand out?
 AOL is using a wonderful color and a simple message.
 What I also love about these banner ads examples are the colors of the CTA buttons with the clear message “Get Started Now”.

-If I would ask you to design a banner ad that is promoting one of Apple’s products, what is the first thing you would you do besides inserting their logo?
+If I would ask you to design a banner ad that is promoting one of Apple’s products, what is the first thing you would do besides inserting their logo?
 Something simple or something complicated?
 Exactly.
 Apple Music already created a big buzz in the industry, so there’s no need to make a big fuss over their banner ads.
-Which is why a simple “Available Now” message is more than enough.
+This is why a simple “Available Now” message is more than enough.

 How do you create an emotional connection on the internet?
 By using powerful messages and visuals that make the user think about them.
 This is how CISCO has done it when they launch the “I’m hacking your company” project.
 Because nobody wants to be hacked so they want the fastest solution they can get.